sw1ld/dockerhub-pipeline-images/nginx/README.md

 ## Description

 Provides nginx.
-Mainly used inside terraform.
+If possible use the `alpine` flavor.

 ## Tags